d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 #### Description

+Modifies the current boot order and sets continuous and one-time boot settings.
 Run this command without arguments to display current boot order.
-Otherwise, run it with commands to change the order of booting, to perform a one-time boot, to perform a continuous bout, or disable continuous boot or one-time boot options.
+Run it with arguments to change the boot order.
+To perform a one-time boot, continuous boot, or disable continuous boot or one-time boot, use the respective options.

 #### Parameters

 - **Boot Order**

-The boot order can be specified as a list of numbers.
+The boot order can be specified as a list of numbers or as a list of partial strings for matching.
 If omitted, displays the current boot order.
-See examples below for usage and syntax.
+See examples for usage and syntax.

 - **-h, --help**